mquandalle/meteor-jade/README.md

 This [Meteor](https://www.meteor.com/) smart package provides support for the [Jade](http://jade-lang.com/) template engine as a Spacebars alternative.

-Spacebars and Jade package can coexist, Spacebars will continue to compile files ending with `.html` and Jade will take care of those ending with `.jade`.
+Spacebars and Jade packages can coexist, Spacebars will continue to compile files ending with `.html` and Jade will take care of those ending with `.jade`.

 ## Installation

 > *Warning*: This package is made for the new **Meteor UI** system, which is not released as a stable version yet.
-You'll need to run the `blaze-rc0` release.
+You'll need to run the `blaze-rc1` release.

 This package is available on [atmosphere](https://atmosphere.meteor.com/) so you can install it with [meteorite](http://oortcloud.github.io/meteorite/):